-During the years ended June 30, 2019 and 2018, independent auditors completed examination engagements of the 9.5% floor according to ED's specifications.
-The June 30, 2019 and 2018 reports were completed without findings.
+During the year ended June 30, 2020 and 2019, Independent Auditors completed agreed-upon procedures engagements of the 9.5% floor according to Department of Education's specifications.
+The June 30, 2020 and 2019 reports were completed without findings.

 (f) Mandatory Redemptions